simo333/beauty-manager/README.md

 # Beauty Manager

 Application that helps managing company from beauty industry.
+**Back-end side repository.**

 ### FEATURES:
 * Sign up and sign in users